dishantj4/Bowling/README.md

--Calculate game score for ten frames which does not include any strike or spare -Calculate game score for ten frames which include  strike and spare as well -Calculate game score for ten frames which include spare on tenth frame
+-Calculate game score for ten frames which does not include any strike or spare -Calculate game score for ten frames which include  strike and spare as well -Calculate game score for ten frames which include spare on tenth frame -Calculate game score for ten frames which include strike on tenth frame

 ````